 HIV cannot be cured, but it can be treated and it is absolutely possible to live a long, healthy life with this diagnosis.
 Medical treatment for HIV is called antiretroviral therapy (ART), and it works to reduce your viral load, or the amount of HIV present in the body.
 It’s important to start treatment as soon as possible if you test positive for HIV.

-With our partner CAN Community Health, METRO remains the only Tampa Bay organization offering primary care alongside HIV care, treatment, and case management.
+METRO remains the only Tampa Bay organization offering primary care alongside HIV care, treatment, and case management.
 Medical Case Management includes linkage to necessary services and an emphasis on medical disease management and treatment adherence.
 The goal is to assist clients in becoming increasingly self-sufficient with an improvement in overall wellbeing.

 Metro Inclusive Health provides 3 types of HIV tests: INSTI, blood-based, and Orasure.